Details of service pension and services managed by Veterans UK.

-The rules changed on 6 April 1975 to provide for pensions to be preserved for payment at age 60 for all those discharged over the age of 26 with a minimum of 5 years service.
+The rules changed on 6 April 1975 to provide for pensions to be deferred for payment at age 60 for all those discharged over the age of 26 with a minimum of 5 years service.
 On 31 March 1978 the age criterion was dropped and on 6 April 1988, the qualifying period was reduced from 5 to 2 years.
-Preserved pensions have to be claimed at age 60 or at age 65 if your service began after 5 April 2006.
+Deferred pensions have to be claimed at age 60 or at age 65 if your service began after 5 April 2006.
 However, you can claim your preserved pension sooner if you become permanently incapacitated.

 Service pensions are administered by Veterans UK but pension payments are made by Paymaster (1836) Ltd, the paying authority for the Armed Forces Pension Scheme (AFPS).